News and blog

 Integrates with any SIEM

 In the world of enterprise software, infrastructure is dynamic.
 It is constantly being enhanced, upgraded, or even completely redesigned.
 Although Splunk has been a key player in the SIEM market for a while, no one can predict the future.
 For example, suppose management decided that Splunk needs to be complemented with another SIEM solution to fill a functional gap or even replaced entirely.
-What would be the ramifications of such a decision for the hundreds or thousands of log sources on which the Splunk Universal Forwarder is the sole log forwarding agent?
+What would be the ramifications of such a decision for the hundreds or thousands of log sources using solely the Splunk Universal Forwarder to forward logs?

-NXLog is vendor-agnostic and supports practically any operating system in enterprise computing environments.
+NXLog Agent is vendor-agnostic and supports all popular operating systems used in enterprise environments.
 It can function as the sole log collector and forwarder and seamlessly integrates with any third-party SIEM or log storage, such as:

 • ArcSight Enterprise Security Manager (ESM)